A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Modeling and Control Methodologies

 A PV array can be represented by the single-diode model introduced in \cite{villalva2009comprehensive} as shown in Fig. \ref{Fig:pvcircuit}.
 The model can be described by the following equations as presented in \cite{batzelis2017simple}.

 By applying KCL to the circuit, the PV output current is defined as (\ref{PVeq}).
 The five parameters of the model are the ideality factor ($a$), the series resistance ($R_{\mathrm{s}}$), the shunt resistance ($R_{\mathrm{sh}}$), the photocurrent ($I_{\mathrm{ph}}$), and the diode saturation current ($I_{\mathrm{s}}$).
-With datasheet information or field measurements at standard test conditions (STC), the five parameters can be calculated at any irradiance and temperature by (3)-(7), in which $G$ corresponds to the normalized irradiance, and $\lambda T$ corresponds to the ratio between the cell temperature and its temperature at STC ($T_{0}$), corresponding to 298.15 K. Note that $\delta_{0}$, given by (\ref{eq:d0}), is a ratio between the ideality factor and the open circuit voltage (V$_{\mathrm{oc}}$), whereas $w_{0}$ is an auxiliary parameter related to $\delta$ via the Lambert $W$ function (\ref{eq:d0-w0}).
+The five PV model parameters, $a_{0}$, $R_{\mathrm{s0}}$, $R_{\mathrm{sh0}}$, $I_{\mathrm{ph0}}$, and $I_{\mathrm{s0}}$, are the baseline values calculated under the standard test conditions (STC).
+The equation for the series resistance at STC ($R_{s0}$) is omitted since $R_{\mathrm{s}} = R_{\mathrm{s0}}$.
+From the manufacturer datasheet or measured in field at STC, the short-circuit current ($I_{\mathrm{sc0}}$), the open-circuit voltage ($V_{oc0}$), and the voltage and current at MPP ($V_{\mathrm{mp0}}$, $I_{\mathrm{mp0}}$) can be obtained to calculate the five baseline parameters at STC and used in (10)-(13).
+After that, the five parameters at any irradiance and temperature can be calculated using (3)-(7).
+Note that $G$ is the normalized irradiance, and $\lambda T$ is the ratio between the cell temperature and its temperature at STC ($T_{0}$), corresponding to 298.15 K. Moreover, $\delta_{0}$, given by (\ref{eq:d0}), is a ratio between the ideality factor and the open circuit voltage (V$_{\mathrm{oc}}$), whereas $w_{0}$ is an auxiliary parameter related to $\delta$ via the Lambert $W$ function (\ref{eq:d0-w0}).
 In this work, the Lambert $W$ function is solved with the method from \cite{moler2021lambert}.
-Moreover, $\beta_{\mathrm{Voc}}$ and $\alpha_{\mathrm{Isc}}$, in (\ref{eq:d0}), correspond to the temperature coefficient of the open-circuit voltage and short-circuit current, respectively.
+In addition, $\beta_{\mathrm{Voc}}$ and $\alpha_{\mathrm{Isc}}$, in (\ref{eq:d0}), correspond to the temperature coefficient of the open-circuit voltage and short-circuit current, respectively.